spooky-th-ghost/dagathia/README.md

 * The first mate will give the party warnings and advice about when they need too, if they neglect this for too long the ship will slowly fall into disrepair
 * Most Ships house a home crystal, a large crystal infused with teleportation magic,allowing anyone attuned to the crystal to cast 'Homebound' as a ritual:

-## Homebound
+### Homebound
 Casting Time | 10 Minutes (Ritual)
 :----------: | :----------------:
 Range | Self
 Components | V S
 Duration | Instantaneous

-- [ ] The ritual can be cast by an individual, teleporting them and any items on them as well as up to one willing or incapacited individual to the crystal on the ship
+Homebound can be cast by an individual, teleporting them and any items on them as well as up to one willing or incapacited individual to the homecrystal they are currently attuned to

-- [ ] The ritual can also be cast by multiple PC's in this case they must form a circle to cast, up to 4 individuals and a great amount of material that is in the circle they form will be teleported
+The ritual can also be cast by multiple PC's in this case they must form a circle to cast, up to 4 individuals and a great amount of material that is in the circle they form will be teleported

 ## World Specific Items